The Grudge 2: Release

 The Grudge 2 premiered at Knott's Berry Farm in Buena Park, California on October 8, 2006.
 During the premiere, the theme park was open to the public and featured a Grudge 2 maze as part of its 2006 Halloween Haunt.

 Marketing

 Sony employed various methods to promote The Grudge 2.
 On April 1, 2006, a teaser site was launched with details revealing the October 13 release date.
-Many forum sites such as IMDb were swamped with claims that Sony was playing an April Fool's joke.
-A few days later, the site's authenticity was proven and claims that it was a hoax were dismissed.
-On September 10, 2006, Sony released a missing persons file on its official blog stating a student filmmaker known as "Jason C" (Jason Cutler) disappeared a few weeks after visiting the set of the film.
-The blog originally broadcast interviews with the film's stars including Tamblyn, Gellar and Jenna Dewan but had been taken over by his roommate who filed the report.
 On September 19, 2006, Yahoo!
 Movies was the first site to release three short films titled Tales from the Grudge with an introduction from one of the producers of The Grudge, Sam Raimi.
 The series of shorts expands on the story of the Saeki curse.
-The shorts also appear on the film's official site Sony Pictures Entertainment; fans who volunteered their mobile phone number received surprise calls from Kayako or Toshio.
-The films also became available on other film and horror-related websites as part of a wide-reaching and unique digital marketing strategy.
 The shorts were directed by Toby Wilkins (director of The Grudge 3) and written by Ben Ketai.